-Realruns.net is an online distribution channel for sculpture and installation art.
-Viewing of works regardless of time and location is made possible using 3D scans and interactive stereoscopic visualization.
-The project was initiated and is being run by Swedish artist Caspar Forsberg since 2012.
+Realruns.net was an online distribution channel for sculpture and installation art, the idea being to make threedimensional art accessible using 3D scans and interactive stereoscopic visualization.
+The project was initiated and run by Swedish artist Caspar Forsberg between the years 2012 and 2015.

 Sculpture and installation art have through history been in a